philipcp23/js-budet-app/README.md

 Budget your income and expenses

 Checkpoints
-- How to use the module pattern
+- Implement Module Pattern
 - Private and public data, encapsulation and separation of concerns
-- How to set up event listeners for keypress events
+- Set up event listeners for keypress events
-- How to use event object
+- Use event object
-- How to read data from different HTML input types
+- Read data from different HTML input types
-- How and why to create an intialization function
+- Create an intialization function
-- How to choose function sonstructors that meet our application's needs
+- Choose function constructors that meet our application's needs
-- How to set up a proper data structure for our budget controller
+- Set up a proper data structure for our budget controller
-- How to avoid conflicts in our data structures
+- Avoid conflicts in our data structures
-- How and why to pass data from one module to another
+- Pass data from one module to another
 - A technique for adding big chunks of HTML into the DOM
-- How to replace parts of strings
+- Replace parts of strings
-- How to do DOM manipulation using the insertAdjacentHTML method
+- DOM manipulation using the insertAdjacentHTML method

-- How to clear HTML fields
+- Clear HTML fields
-- How to use querySelectorAll
+- Use querySelectorAll
-- How to convert a list to an array
+- Convert a list to an array
 - Using foreach

+- Convert field inputs to numbers
+- Prevent false inputs